RobinsonDionte40hz/PP/ubf_protein/README.md

 ## Overview

 The UBF Protein System integrates quantum coherence principles with autonomous agent behavior to predict protein structures.
-Each agent operates in a 2D consciousness coordinate system (frequency 3-15 Hz, coherence 0.2-1.0) that guides conformational exploration through behavioral states derived from consciousness coordinates.
+Each agent operates in a 2D exploration parameter space (aggressiveness 0-1, consistency 0-1) that guides conformational exploration through search strategies derived from these base parameters.

+**What "consciousness coordinates" actually means:**
+The system uses a **consciousness-inspired metaphor** for parameter names, but these are purely **mathematical optimization parameters**:
+- **Aggressiveness** (internally scaled 3-15, normalized to 0-1): Controls exploration step size and search radius
+- **Consistency** (scaled 0.2-1.0, normalized to 0-1): Controls behavioral stability and refinement focus

+This is **NOT a claim about consciousness in proteins** - it's a design pattern inspired by how conscious systems balance exploration vs exploitation.

 ### Key Concepts

-- **Consciousness Coordinates**: 2D coordinate system (frequency, coherence) that drives agent behavior
+- **Exploration Parameters**: 2D parameter space (aggressiveness, consistency) that drives agent behavior
-- **Behavioral States**: Five behavioral dimensions derived from consciousness (exploration_energy, structural_focus, hydrophobic_drive, risk_tolerance, native_state_ambition)
+- **Search Strategies**: Five search dimensions derived from base parameters (exploration_energy, structural_focus, hydrophobic_drive, risk_tolerance, native_state_ambition)
 - **Mapless Navigation**: O(1) move generation using capability-based filtering (no pathfinding or explicit maps)
 - **Memory System**: Experience-based learning with significance-weighted memories and shared memory pool
-- **Local Minima Detection**: Adaptive escape strategies using consciousness coordinate adjustments
+- **Local Minima Detection**: Adaptive escape strategies using parameter adjustments
 - **Multi-Agent Coordination**: Parallel exploration with collective learning through shared memory

 ## Key Features